Short notice of MDHHS orders creates hurdle for southwest Michigan restaurants - Leader Publications

 Short notice of MDHHS orders creates hurdle for southwest Michigan restaurants

-SOUTHWEST MICHIGAN – Last week, as restaurant owners and residents eager to enjoy a plated meal in a return to normal were told they would have to wait until at least Feb.
+SOUTHWEST MICHIGAN – Last week, restaurant owners and residents were eager to enjoy a plated meal in a return to normal.
+Instead, they were told they would have to wait until at least Feb.
 1 to do so.
 Gov. Gretchen Whitmer and the Michigan Department of Health and Human Services announced non-contact sports could resume and group fitness classes could return, but dine-in services continued to be pushed back as COVID-19 cases have stayed elevated throughout the state.

 Area restaurant owners have faced uncertainty and long stretches of being unable to serve guests indoors, creating a financial strain on businesses.